 Gamification is a quickly growing trend in the business space and it owes much of its success to the customer engagement aspect.
 Gamification strategies that successfully create customer engagement foster a two-way relationship with customers that focus on communication aimed at earning trust and loyalty of customers.
 Let’s explore some of the aspects of games that aid in customer engagement.

-The application of gamification across a broad range of situations where people need to be motivated to pursue certain activities or engage in specific behaviors, enhances its value for the business and is one of the ways in which the concept works at achieving business goals.
+Applying gamification across a broad range of situations where people need to be motivated to pursue certain activities or engage in specific behaviors enhances its value for the business.
+It is one of the ways in which the concept works at achieving business goals.

 Improvement in the above factors through gamification can help build a purpose-driven company whose practices are more attuned to its goals.

 When I say ‘listening’, I don’t mean social media listening.
 By listening I mean taking your audience’s opinions, suggestions, and ideas to improve your marketing strategies and product/service.
 When interacting with them, don’t just look for complaints, read everything that they’re saying so as to learn about the industry, trends, as well as what the readers think about your brand.

 Social media is a great way to ask your followers and customers to: